The 10 best things to do in Berlin

 5. The Jewish Museum

-The Jewish Museum is one of the most moving museums in Berlin, allowing you to discover 2,000 years of Jewish history.
-It includes an account of the Holocaust and what the Jewish population experienced during World War II.
-It will definitely leave a lasting impression.
+The Jewish Museum is one of the most moving museums in Berlin.
+In it, you will discover 2,000 years of Jewish history, including an account of the Holocaust and what the Jewish population experienced during World War II.
+It’s guaranteed to leave a lasting impression.

 Buy tickets to the Jewish Museum with GetYourGuide and earn CashPoints.